ACENT Alaska Center for Ear Nose and Throat

 Friday: 8 a.m.–4 p.m.

 Just about every child, by the time he or she turns 5, endures at least one painful ear infection.
-At our Anchorage, Alaska practice we see children who suffer repeated infections, each treated with a course of antibiotics.
+At our Anchorage, Alaska, practice we see children from Wasilla, Palmer, and surrounding areas who suffer repeated infections, each treated with a course of antibiotics.
 Chronic ear infections that are resistant to medication may pose a risk of hearing loss or delays in speech development.
 An ear, nose and throat specialist can insert tiny tubes in the eardrum which prevent fluid buildup and reduce recurrent ear infections.

-Our highly-trained providers look forward to meeting you and answering all of your questions.Request a Consultation
+Our highly-trained providers look forward to meeting you and answering all of your questions.Request My Consultation

 Ear tube surgery (myringotomy) is one of the most frequently performed pediatric surgeries.
 Most children who undergo the procedure are between the ages of 1 and 3, but older children sometimes benefit from tubes.
 Inserting tubes can be done as an outpatient procedure, with children able to return home within 2 hours after surgery.